 I learned about wine and Ray as a way to stop daydreaming about death.
 A melodramatic summary, though not wholly inaccurate.
 It was the summer of 2015, and I was interning at a small investment bank in Atlanta.
 I was miserable, sitting in a windowless room for nine hours a day, designing PowerPoints, crafting spreadsheets, or most often, doing nothing.
 So each Sunday I met with the owner of a local wine store to learn about French wine.
 She would assign me a region, and I would spend the week reading up on it.
 Now, instead of watching grown men make six figures because they knew arithmetic, I would read about soil types and altitude’s effects on grapes.
 I began to wonder if winemaking was the path for me.
 The cyclical work schedule and propinquity to nature enticed me.
 The prospect of not having to hear co-workers brag about the expected size of their bonuses, multiplying their wildest fantasies in their heads until all bearing to reality was lost, did as well.

 By this point, Ray and Chuck had become close.
 A penchant for Crosby, Stills, Nash, and Young means that Chuck leaves his hair—as thick as it ever was but now fully grey, long and shaggy—held above his forehead with a soft caress of pomade.
 He started collecting wine in college, eventually settling on Burgundy, a region where the property lines within most vineyards are best described as patchwork—making it the most complicated region in France—as what he wanted to focus on.
 Like his father Mark, Chuck is in commercial real estate, a business where connections are vital while you’re simultaneously rarely at the mercy of another.
 Chuck focused his portfolios on shopping centers in working-class neighborhoods, both urban and rural, buying up the land in which Atlanta’s old money had little interest.
 Beyond purchasing from Ray, he also introduced Maison Ilan to the rest of the wine community in Atlanta, where he lives, oftentimes ordering cases for friends and family who were not on Ray’s selling list.
 Just like Marv and Ray, Chuck harbors a desire to be the most interesting man at the dinner party, though to blame him is not completely fair.
 When he was growing up in the 1960’s and 70’s, Chuck’s father Mark sensed the changing attitudes that were allowing Jews to assimilate, somewhat, into the Atlanta elite.
 After every dinner party, he would call Chuck into his office and ask him leading questions about what he had done right and wrong, which jokes had worked and which hadn’t, forcing him to answer until Chuck was critiquing himself.
 In doing so, he would criticize Chuck without ever saying a harsh word, making his son feel guilty and ashamed without berating him.
 To Mark, to be accepted was to be perfect, whether that meant being the best shot when he took up hunting or having the best child at wine and cheese events.
-Chuck’s back-slapping and chuckling is a manifestation of the anxiety this instilled, that haunting thought that his position can always be revoked.
+Chuck’s back-slapping and chuckling is a manifestation of the anxiety this instilled, the haunting thought that his position can always be revoked.

 Chuck was still waiting on most of his wines to ship from Ray, and as a result, the two talked often, navigating byzantine email threads between the four different people involved in the shipping of the wine.
 Chuck and Ray would spend hours on the phone with each other, where Ray’s charm was strongest, and the delays brought the two closer.
 When Chuck brought up my interest in wine, Ray invited me to work with him the following summer, to learn the business and to spend some time in France.
 I enthusiastically agreed, and we made plans to talk in detail over the winter.